TWiStErRob/twisterrob.github.io/_posts/2015-04-13-android-full-thread-dump.md

 ### Step 4: Read thread dump
- Now if you open traces.txt on you machine and scroll from the bottom you should find your app:
+Now if you open <samp>traces.txt</samp> on you machine and scroll from the bottom you should find your app:

 {% highlight text %}
 ----- pid 10904 at 2015-04-13 17:16:40 -----